koppanyh/kopForth/README.md

    - Change how TIB works to accomodate different inputs
    - Add file input support so programs can be loaded
    - Changed spacing formatting in word definition files
+   - New comment format for specifying return stack contents
  - v0.2 [MAIN]
    - TLDR: Major refactoring and minor improvements
    - Rename files and functions and macros with `kf` prefix